 - Powdered butter (butter usually requires refrigeration)

-- Cheese (you can buy both powdered cheese and dehydrated shredded cheese)
+- Cheese (you can buy both powdered cheese and freeze dried shredded cheese)

 - Grapes (not typically available wet-canned)